kashav/fsql/README.md

 ## Usage

 fsql expects a single query via stdin.
 You may also choose to use fsql in interactive mode.
-Note that this mode is currently a work-in-progress, so many common shell features are not implemented yet (e.g. arrow key support, autocomplete, history, etc).

 View the usage dialogue with the `-help` flag.